lucheholdings/musephp/erato/README.md

 Muse Erato is a framework library focused on "SCHEMA."
 Erato provides Schema-Based Metadata, such as SchemaAccessor, definition of Serializer, Normalizer and Schemifier.

-The main component of the Erato is SchemaMetadataRegistry, which is a Registry of Schema-Based Metadata.
+The main component of the Erato is SchemaRegistry, which is a Registry of Schema-Based Metadata.
 Each class or array has different schema, and so, Erato create the Metadata of it, and decorate the Metadata with component Mappings.

 You can add any "Schema-Based" information into the Metadata as Mapping.